datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-The first case study you built your first SQL query using Video Games Sales database.
-Your job was to accessing and interrogating the Sales table within the database.
-Your job was to analyse sales trend.
+In the first case study, you built your first SQL query using Video Games Sales database.
+Your job was to accessing and interrogating data from the Sales table.
+Your aim was to analyse sales trend.

-You learned:
+What you have learned:

 Basic understanding of relational database components such as tables, columns, rows and keys

-Then, you learned to apply SELECT...FROM...WHERE statement to initially explore the data in the table.
+Then, you learned to apply SELECT...FROM...WHERE statement which is a basis of a simple SQL query to initially explore the data in the table.

+You were able to answer a question  "What video games sold in year 2006 worldwide?" by using these sample queries here.

 ---